coledie/coledie.github.io/_posts/2024-12-26-GeometricAverage.markdown

 For example, if we choose between two bets for which we will repeat 10 times and with the same arithmetic average of 20% return on investment.
 ```
-Bet #1 - 9/10 chance of 33% return on investment and a 1/10 chance of a 2% roi - 2% removes the trailing 3's on ev calculation.
+Bet #1 - 9/10 chance of 30% return on investment and a 1/10 chance of a 70% loss.
 Bet #2 - Always a 20% return on investment.
 ```
-Both bets have an arithmetic average of 20% but the geometric averages show expected 10 year returns of 1328% and 620% respectively, it's not even close but we'd loose all this critical information if we only check the arithmetic average.
+Both bets have an arithmetic average of a 20% yearly return but the geometric averages show expected 10 year returns of 318% and 620% respectively, equivalent of 12% and 20% yearly returns respectively.
+It's not even close but we'd loose all this critical information if we only check the arithmetic average.

 These values are calculated as,
 ```
-Bet #1 - (1.33 ^ 9) * 1.02
+Bet #1 - (1.3 ^ 9) * .3
 Bet #2 - 1.2 ^ 10
 ```